pkmn/engine/src/lib/gen1/README.md

   to advance) when calling `Pokemon.getLockedMove()` while building up the `|request|` object for both sides in `endTurn` and in other scenarios (`checkFaint`, certain circumstances with Metronome or Mirror Move, etc).
+- **Effects**: Pokémon Showdown occasionally incorrectly inserts RNG calls in move effect handlers when they are not relevant:
+  - Whirlwind / Roar roll to hit and can "miss" as opposed to simply failing
+  - moves with a secondary chance effect (except Twinneedle) still roll to see if the effect should proc even in situations where the effect doesn't happen (eg. when the effect would be nullified by Substitute or if the target fainted)

 Finally, the **initial 10-byte seed for link battles on Pokémon Red cannot include bytes larger than the `SERIAL_PREAMBLE_BYTE`**, so must be in the range $\left[0, 252\right]$.
 This has implications